 We’re not here to create panic.
 The vast majority of pregnancies are perfectly healthy with no issues, but life insurance companies are all about actuarial data.
 In other words, they calculate the risks of everything and base their guidelines off these statistics.
 So, even if the risks are low, for example only 5-10 percent of pregnant women actually develop gestational diabetes, the life insurance companies can’t ignore them.

 Now, while this post focuses mainly on mamas, both parents need to have life insurance.
 You can be incredibly healthy and always wear your seatbelt, but accidents happen.
-Losing your spouse unexpectedly would be incredibly difficult.
-Life insurance is income replacement and can soften the financial blow that comes with death.
+You never know what tomorrow will bring.
+And parents can’t predict which of them may die first.

-You may be thinking “I plan on staying home with my child so I don’t need life insurance since I won’t be bringing in an income.”
+You may be thinking “I plan on being a stay-at-home parent so I don’t need life insurance since I won’t be bringing in an income.”
 This way of thinking is common, but actually life insurance is important for those parents who don’t bring home a paycheck as well.
-If you were to hire someone to do all the tasks that stay-at-home parents do, it averages to a salary totaling $118,905.
+If you were to hire someone to do all the tasks that stay-at-home parents do, it averages to a salary of $162,581.

-Planning ahead for life insurance doesn’t have to be chore.
+Planning ahead for life insurance doesn’t have to be a chore.
 We know you’re busy.
-As you’re waiting to pull the barbeque meatballs out of the oven, take thirty seconds and run a term life insurance quote.
+As you’re waiting to pull the buffalo wings out of the oven, take thirty seconds and run a term life insurance quote.
 You may be surprised at how affordable life insurance can be.
 If you like what you see, you can apply right online.
-It will probably take less time than it will take Luke Bryan to sing the National Anthem.
+It will probably take less time than it will take Demi Lovato to sing the National Anthem.
 If you have any questions, feel free to comment below or contact us directly.

 About the writer

 Senior Editor and Life Insurance Expert